Past Senior Coaches (AFL)

 Phil Walsh (2015)

-A lively wingman in his playing days with Collingwood, Richmond and Brisbane, Walsh retired from the sport in 1990 after 122 games.
+A lively wingman in his playing days with Collingwood, Richmond and Brisbane, Walsh retired in 1990 after 122 games.
 A successful stint in the fitness department at Kardinia Park in the 90s saw Walsh eventually transition into the coaches box.

 He joined Port Adelaide for 10 seasons and helped guide the club to its only premiership in 2004 as an assistant coach.
 After five years in the West with the Eagles, Walsh returned to Alberton for a year before he was snapped up by Adelaide ahead of season 2015.